A brown and white dog standing in the grass.

 ( I once had a Labrador retriever named Max, who eagerly awaited the arrival of his adult teeth.
 He would proudly show off his new pearly whites, and we made sure to provide him with proper dental care.
 Max had healthy adult teeth throughout his life, which allowed him to enjoy his favorite treats and toys without any dental issues.)

-See also Do Dogs Taste Food?
+See also Will Dogs Eat Cats?

 Can Dog’s Teeth Fall Out Naturally?